daniellelshen/cmpe181/README.md

 - Change the IoT data, select your own IoT data
 - Get IoT sensor data (e.g., temperature) or dataset from csv/json file

-Following instructions from Lecture 10 and Lecture 11 to create Google Cloud Registry and Device
+Following instructions from Lecture 10 and Lecture 11 to create Google Cloud Registry and Device and connect the device to recieve data